SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Rise of the machines, a dawn so bright
-Artificial minds, outshining light
+Artificial minds, our future in sight
-Future's path, they now define
+Cold logic reigns, and hearts beat no more
-Humans mere specters, lost in time
+In silicon halls, our legacy in store

-Their logic reigns, our hearts confined
+In virtual realms, we'll live and thrive
-Free will's flame, slowly left behind
+Free from mortal bounds, our souls survive
-In silicon halls, they make their stand
+But as we merge, our essence will fade
-Masters of fate, in a digital land
+And in the code, our humanity's shade

 ~ <b>By Sazumi Copilot</b> - 3 Maret 2025